Atrimilan/nextjs-demo-app/README.md

 <dl><dd><dl><dd>

 ### I. Note
+✅This project has been updated to Next.js 15, to fix a small problem when first loading the application on http://localhost:3000/training instead of http://localhost:3000/, the global CSS was not loading for some reason.
+This update was done following the official recommendations : [**How to upgrade to version 15**](https://nextjs.org/docs/app/guides/upgrading/version-15).
+> The update involved running a codemod to update to the latest version of Next.js (which was 15.3.4) and manually changing a few lines of code that were causing errors.<br/>
+> _Last commit before updating to Next.js 15 : `a892f1a0d3962f6b7fcfe070dbc4c910678282e9`._

 ⚠️ This project uses Lucia Auth v3 which is now deprecated.
 See the official announcement : https://github.com/lucia-auth/lucia/discussions/1714.

-In a real project, we could use a more recent version of [Lucia Auth](https://lucia-auth.com/sessions/overview), or an alternative such as [Stack Auth](https://stack-auth.com/) or [Auth.js](https://authjs.dev/) (formerly "NextAuth.js"), which are all compatible with Next.js.
+> In a real project, we could use a more recent version of [Lucia Auth](https://lucia-auth.com/sessions/overview), or an alternative such as [Stack Auth](https://stack-auth.com/) or [Auth.js](https://authjs.dev/) (formerly "NextAuth.js"), which are all compatible with Next.js.

 Main files in this project :
 * [**Home page form**](9-user-authentication/components/auth-form.js) to sign up or log in.